Grade Level: High school; also scalable for middle school

 - computer, Window or Mac

-- SparkFun RedBoard or Arduino Uno microcontroller and programming cable; an Arduino Inventors Kit is recommended, such as for $99 at SparkFun
+- SparkFun RedBoard or Arduino Uno microcontroller and programming cable; an Arduino Inventors Kit is recommended, such as at SparkFun

 - breadboard, jumper wires and 330-ohm resistors